luc-github/ESP3D/README.md

 I currently use it with my personnal flavor of [repetier for Due based boards](https://github.com/luc-github/Repetier-Firmware-0.92).

 The web interface files are present in data directory but UI has it's own repository [ESP3D-WEBUI](https://github.com/luc-github/ESP3D-WEBUI).
-* be aware  ESP3D-WEBUI is for firmware 0.9.99 minimum - previous released version use tpl files which are no more used.
+* Be aware  ESP3D-WEBUI is for firmware 0.9.99 minimum - previous released version use tpl files which are no more used.
+* Note for ESP8266 1MB flash : FW is now too big will all features you need to chose strip the FW and select only some features, also WebUI is now also too big for full multilanguage support to fit the 128K SPIFFS so please use pack with limited language (en +another) https://github.com/luc-github/ESP3D-WEBUI/tree/2.1/languages

 <u>Stable versions:</u>
 [V1.0](https://github.com/luc-github/ESP3D/releases/tag/1.0) : please use Arduino ide 1.8.5 with stable [2.4.0](http://arduino.esp8266.com/versions/2.4.0/package_esp8266com_index.json) from ESP8266